Netse Mot: One Mind for Xw’ullemy (the Salish Sea)

 Friday, September 27, 2019.
 High tide (5-7pm) at the Blaine Fishing Pier and adjoining waters

-Tribal and First Nation leaders, supported by environmental groups and faith organizations, address the question: What should be done to save the Salish Sea?
+Tribal and First Nation leaders, together with environmental groups and faith organizations, address the question: What should be done to heal the Salish Sea?

 Gather on the Blaine Fishing Pier at the end of Marine Drive if you’re on land; gather around the blue purse seiner “The Salish Sea” if you’re in a fishing boat, motor boat, canoe, kayak.
 You can launch small craft from the public boat launch on Milhollin Drive.

-Speakers, music, water blessing, round dance.
+Speakers, music, water blessing, unity circle.
 Family friendly.

 Bring red, wear red.